Legal information - School Admissions

 Fraud can prevent genuine applicants from getting a place at a school.
-If you have any concerns or information about the use of fraudulent addresses, please contact the School Admissions team in confidence.
+If you have any concerns or information about the use of fraudulent addresses, please contact the school admissions team in confidence.

 If your child is given priority because you state that an older brother or sister (sibling) is attending a school, you must tell us immediately if this situation changes.
 If you accept a change of school for the older sibling, your younger child may lose their allocated place.

-When can the offer of a place be withdrawn?
+Can the offer of a place be withdrawn?